Permissions: Job Admin or higher

-Since resumes generally follow a fairly standard format, the parsing technology uses that standard structure as a guide to interpret the content and pull out the name, email address, phone number, mailing address, current title, and current company of the candidate.
+Since resumes generally follow a fairly standard format, the parsing technology uses that standard structure as a guide to interpret the content and pull out the name, email address, phone number, mailing address, current title, and the current company of the candidate.

-If a forwarded message does not have an attached resume, Maildrop will attempt to build the candidate’s profile using the information in the email itself, including the name and email address of the candidate.
+If a forwarded message does not include an attached resume, Maildrop will attempt to build the candidate’s profile using the information in the email itself, including the name and email address of the candidate.

 Attach multiple resumes to the email and send to the job's unique Maildrop address.
 You will receive an email notification letting you know how many candidates were created successfully and how many candidates (if any) failed.

-Your organization can also use Maildrop to keep track of a prospect in Greenhouse but not attach them to a specific job.
+Your organization can also use Maildrop to keep track of a prospect in Greenhouse Recruiting but not attach them to a specific job.
 This is a great option for referrals and promising candidates who do not match any open positions.
-Instead of forwarding a message to a job's unique Maildrop address as you would to add a Candidate, you’ll instead simply forward the message to your organization's general Maildrop address.
+Instead of forwarding a message to a job's unique Maildrop address as you would use to add a Candidate, you’ll instead simply forward the message to your organization's general Maildrop address.

-Just as with adding a Candidate, the information that is used to build the prospect profile depends on whether a resume was attached to the message.
+Just as with adding a candidate, the information that is used to build the prospect profile depends on whether a resume was attached to the message.